-Group and private lessons are designed to optimize your learning experience, giving you more of what you want.
-Programs include full or half-day tickets and lessons to help you brush up on your technique and gain confidence, while taking your skills to the next level.
+We are offering private lessons only this year.
+Each lesson is designed to optimize your learning experience, giving you more of what you want.
+Lesson, lift and rental package options available.
+We'll help you brush up on your technique and gain confidence, while taking your skills to the next level.